 Würzburg's old treasures

 You've never seen Würzburg like this before!
-This city tour combines important sacred and secular buildings in the city and rewards you at the end with a marvellous view over the city and the River Main.
+This city tour combines important religious and secular buildings in the city and rewards you at the end with a marvellous view over the city and the River Main.

 Würzburg